GeoscienceAustralia/ptha/ptha_access/README.md

 Note 'max stage' values below 2cm (or above 20m) are treated as missing data (NA).
 Such values are unlikely to be of interest, but if necessary they can be reconstructed from the [detailed information](DETAILED_README.md).
-The latter also shows how to access the exceedance-rates for the "constant rigidity model" (rather than the "variable rigidity" model used for the above CSV file).
+The latter also shows how to access exceedance-rates for the "constant rigidity model" (rather than the "variable rigidity model" used for the above CSV file).

 [Similar data is available in shapefile format here](https://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/revised1_tsunami_stages_at_fixed_return_periods.zip).
 You must unzip the file after download.
 Shapefiles have a weakness; attribute names must not exceed 10 characters.